CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.2.2 Windows Server 2012.md

 Foundation and Essentials in Windows 2012 are not intended to run within a full domain.
 Although this is now technically possible for Essentials with Windows Server 2012 R2, its features are primarily aimed at smaller institutions that use only a single server to run all functions.
 This is in contrast to the established practice in larger IT environments of running as few services per server as possible to resolve dependencies and spread risk, a trend that is becoming more prevalent as virtualization increases.

-The Essentials Edition offers a number of features that can simplify setup without further configuration:
+The Essentials Edition offers a number of features that can simplify the setup without further configuration:

 * Add to the domain
  Essentials makes it easy to add machines to the domain that are located remotely.
 All it takes is a new employee to access the / connect path on the Essentials remote access website.